lashdid/yt-blocker-unblocker/README.md

 ## How To Use
 1. Install TamperMonkey
-2. Create new script, copy and paste all `index.js` script, to TemperMonkey
+2. Create new script, copy and paste all `index.js` script, to TamperMonkey
 3. Customize all you want